QCUncertainty/WaterCluster/README.md

 # WaterCluster
-The code and data of many-body expansion calculations on water clusters
+This repo contains the codes and data of many-body expansion calculations on water clusters.